 Perform basic maintenance tasks on logging machinery

 Logging plant operators can benefit from a General Education and Training or Further Education and Training Certificate in General Forestry or a National Certificate in Forestry (Silviculture) at National Qualifications Framework Level 1 to 4 offered at Opelong Business Institute, Uphiwe Skills Training College and the South African Forestry Company Limited.
-However, most training takes place on the job with a mentor.
+Training could also take place on the job with mentoring by an experienced mentor.

 Timber plantations and sawmill organisations.